 “I’m offended” rhetoric seems to have great power in our culture.
 Never perhaps was a generation more concerned about offence.
 From speakers on university campuses to boycotts to cultural appropriation – being offended is very prominent.
 It goes beyond offended feelings and displeasure.
 Rightly or wrongly, there is evidently something akin to moral outrage behind it.
 Certain politically correct values are being elevated as the standard to which people must conform.
 Of course this is a mere human standard.
 But do we know what offence really is as the Bible defines it?

 In the Bible offence not the same as making someone displeased.
 Rather it is something that causes them to stumble in their spiritual progress or offend against God’s Word.
 We can do this without meaning to do it.
 It also happens when we do and say the right things in the wrong way or at the wrong time and so turn people against what is right.
 Scripture deals with this matter in the most serious way possible.
-In his comprehensive treatment of the subject, James Durham says the following about making others offend or stumbling them:
+In his comprehensive treatment of the subject, The Scandal of Stumbling Blocks James Durham says the following about making others offend or stumbling them:

 - there is no sin that has more woes pronounced against it.
 The Lord himself denounces and doubles a woe against making others offend (Mathew 18:7), and the Apostle confirms it (Romans 14:20);